Preservation Evoker Healing Mythic+ Tips — Dragonflight 10.1

 Spiritbloom or

 Dream Breath instantly and at max rank.
 This can be used similarly to rewind.
-When you do not expect damage or a mistake happens, using this to instantly cast one of your extremely powerful channel abilities can help you recover from very tough situations.
+When you do not expect damage or a mistake happens, using this to cast one of your extremely powerful channel abilities instantly can help you recover from very tough situations.

 Zephyr will allow you to reduce the damage taken from AoE effects by 20% for your entire party.
 While not every mechanic may fall into this damage reduction, using it for hard-hitting AoE moments will make tough situations much more manageable.
 Even if you are not sure what will do AoE damage, press the ability and keep it on cooldown to ensure that you are reducing your group's damage intake.